zekebarger/AccuSleePy/accusleepy/gui/text/main_guide.md

 4. If you wish to preserve any existing labels in the label file, and only overwrite undefined epochs, check the box labeled "Only overwrite undefined epochs".
+5. Choose whether to save confidence scores to the label files.
-5. Set the minimum bout length, in seconds.
+6. Set the minimum bout length, in seconds.
 A typical value could be 5.
     Following automatic labeling, any brain state bout shorter than this duration will be reassigned to the surrounding state (if the states on either side of the bout are the same).
-6. Click "Score all automatically" to score all recordings in the recording list.
+7. Click "Score all automatically" to score all recordings in the recording list.
 To inspect the results, select a recording in the list and click "Score manually".